noelboss/featherlight/README.md

 		closeOnEsc:   true,                   /* Close lightbox when pressing esc */
 		closeIcon:    '&#10005;',             /* Close icon */
 		loading:      '',                     /* Content to show while initial content is loading */
+		persist:      false,                  /* If set, the content will persist and will be shown again when opened again. 'shared' is a special value when binding multiple elements for them to share the same content */
 		otherClose:   null,                   /* Selector for alternate close buttons (e.g. "a.close") */
 		beforeOpen:   $.noop,                 /* Called before open. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 		beforeContent: $.noop,                /* Called when content is about to be presented. `this` is the featherlight instance.
 Gets event as parameter */